“Paleo Crispy Fried Fish? No, thank you, I’m good!”

 Good to know:

-Don’t want to dirty your hands?
+Don’t want to touch the fish?
 No problem.

-- Then, use a kitchen clamp/tong to place the fish into the hot oil.
+3. Use a kitchen clamp/tong to place the fish on the skillet.

 Serving suggestion: Serve with some oven fried sweet potatoes, sliced English cucumber, and lettuce.